-How quickly can a person without a six-figure salary reach financial independence?
+How quickly can a person without a six-figure salary reach financial independence in real estate?
 Five years?
 Ten?

 Evan Roberts reached it in two.